Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning

 \textbf{Cost-sensitive based methods} adjust the cost of misclassifying an instance according to its true class.
-One common way is to give different instance weights (the so-called re-weighting) but still use the same instance loss function.
-Setting the weights by (the square roots of) the reciprocal of the number of training instances per class has been widely used~\cite{huang2016learning,huang2017discriminative,mahajan2018exploring,wang2016training,wang2017learning}. \cite{cui2019class} proposed a principled way to set weights by computing the effective numbers of training instances.
-Instead of adjusting the instance weights, \cite{khan2017cost} developed several instance loss functions that reflect class imbalance and \cite{cao2019learning} forced minor-class instances to have large margins from the decision boundaries. \cite{khan2019striking} proposed to incorporate uncertainty of instances or classes in the loss function. \cite{chang2017active,jiang2018mentornet,ren2018learning,shu2019meta,wang2019dynamic} explored dynamically adjusting the weights in the learning process via meta-learning or curriculum learning.
+One common way is to give different instance weights (\ie, the so-called re-weighting) but still apply the same instance loss function.
+Setting the weights by (the square roots of) the reciprocal of the number of training instances per class has been widely used~\cite{huang2016learning,huang2017discriminative,mahajan2018exploring,wang2016training,wang2017learning}.
+In~\cite{cui2019class}, Cui \etal proposed a principled way to set weights by computing the effective numbers of training instances for each class.
+Several recent methods \cite{chang2017active,jiang2018mentornet,ren2018learning,shu2019meta,wang2019dynamic,Jamal2020Rethinking,Ren2020Balanced} explored dynamic adjustments of the weights along the learning process via meta-learning or curriculum learning.